Pageboy/notes/docs/Web Sites with GitHub/Using a Git Repository to host your Shakespeare Play Web Site.md

 ## The Play

-In VS Code it will look similar to this:
+In VS Code it will look similar to this screen grab
 ![[yourexportedplay.png]]

 - Open the _play.html_ file that is inside the docs folder (that you have from your repository) with **VS Code**
 - Now edit the _style.css_ file (again inside the docs folder) to style each of the elements in the play